 - You must have a High School Diploma (or equivalent).

 - 2.0 GPA or higher in previous college coursework.

 - At least 45 transferable units of college level General Education.

-- Completion of A2 Written Communication and at least one of the following:
+- Completion of A2 Written Communication and at least one of

 - A1 Oral Communication